wooneusean/auto_racer/README.md

 ## Usage

+### Setting Up

+1. Install the packages with `pip install -r requirements.txt`.
+1. Rename the `credentials.example.json` to `credentials.json`.
+1. Enter your account credentials, model URL and leaderboard URL (multiple accounts is supported).

+> Note: You don't need to do **Step 1** if you're using Docker.

 ### Normal Usage

-1. Rename the `credentials.example.json` to `credentials.json`
-2. Enter your account credentials, model URL and leaderboard URL (multiple accounts is supported)
-3. Run `main.py` with Python (3.11 was used in development).
+1. Run `main.py` with Python (3.11 was used in development).

 ```bash
 python main.py